Bryan Reynolds Player Props: Pirates vs. Mariners

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .481, fueled by 23 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.514) and total hits (54) this season.

-- Among the qualifying batters in MLB play, his batting average ranks 40th, his on-base percentage ranks 88th, and he is 44th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 65th, and he is 25th in the league in slugging.

-- He has gone deep in 10.6% of his games this year, and 3% of his chances at the plate.
+- Looking at the 48 games he has played this year, he's homered in six of them (12.5%), and in 3.4% of his trips to the plate.

-- Reynolds has picked up an RBI in 36.2% of his games this season, with two or more RBI in 10.6% of his games.
-He has also driven in three or more runs in two contests.
+- In 18 games this season (37.5%), Reynolds has picked up an RBI, and in six of those games (12.5%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

+- In 20 of 48 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.